Return to top

 How To Oven Bake Eggless Donuts

-Preheat & Bake: Preheat the oven to 350 degrees F / 180 C. Bake the donuts for 13 minutes in the preheated oven.
-The donuts are cooked when they are golden in color and sound hollow when tapped on the base.
+Preheat and Bake: I preheat the oven to 350 degrees F / 180 C. I bake the donuts for 13 minutes in the preheated oven.
+The donuts are done when they are golden in color and sound hollow when I tap on the base.

 Baked eggless donuts cooling on a wire rack.

-Coat The Donuts (for cinnamon sugar flavor): While hot, lightly brush the eggless donut with melted butter, vegan butter, or warm water and roll in the sugar and cinnamon mix.
+Coat The Donuts (for cinnamon sugar flavor): While the donuts are hot, I lightly brush them with melted butter, vegan butter, or warm water and then roll them in the sugar and cinnamon mix.

 Doughnuts on a baking sheet lined with parchment paper, being brushed with melted butter.

-Glaze The Donuts (for chocolate glaze flavor): Alternatively wait until the donuts are completely cool before dipping in the glaze.
+Glaze The Donuts (for chocolate glaze flavor): Alternatively, I wait until the donuts are completely cool before dipping them in the glaze.

 Doughnuts dipped in chocolate glaze.